AndyWanna/AndyWanna.github.io/_pages/experience.md

     </div>
 </div>

-Throughout my 3rd year at university I have been researching with the Circuits and Systems (CAS) group at Imperial College London.
+Throughout my third year at university I have been researching with the Circuits and Systems (CAS) group at Imperial College London.
 We are investigating the usage of Equivalency Graphs (E-Graphs) in data-path optimization for multiplier circuits.

 Multiplier circuits account for significant resource usage in data-path-dominated circuit designs and RTL designers continue to build bespoke hand-crafted multiplication arrays for their particular application.
 The construction of an optimized multiplier presents trade-offs between pre-processing to generate a smaller array and array reduction.
 E-Graphs are crucially able to explore these various tradeoffs efficiently.
+The goal of this research project is to explore the feasibility of incorporating an E-Graph framework into a HDL compiler/synthesizer that could optimize specific multiplier expressions for either area or latency.

 The following are some of the early developments that have been made:
-* Created rewrite framework in Rust using EGG to express alternative multiplier representations via E-Graph rewrites.
+* Created Rewrite framework in Rust using EGG to express alternative multiplier representations via E-Graph rewrites
 * Demonstrated the proposed tool can reduce the latency of a squaring circuit by up to 69%